kymry/ADS/README.md

 # ADS

-Advanced Datastructures course at UPC Barcelona
+Projects from my Advanced Data Structures course at UPC Barcelona

+Each folder contains a separate README